vesoft-inc/nebula-docs/docs-2.0/nebula-studio/troubleshooting/st-ug-connection-errors.md

 !!! note

-    If you used `docker-compose up -d` to satrt Nebula Graph before, you must run the `docker-compose down` to stop Nebula Graph.
+    If you used `docker-compose up -d` to satrt NebulaGraph before, you must run the `docker-compose down` to stop NebulaGraph.

 ### Step3: Confirm address